braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/push_story.md

 ![][3]

 You also need to add `Capability App Groups`.
-If you haven't had any workspace in your app, go to the **Capability** of the main app target, turn on the `App Groups`, and click the **+** button.
-Use your app's bundle ID to create the workspace.
-For example, if your app's bundle ID is `com.company.appname`, you can name your workspace `group.com.company.appname.xyz`.
+If you haven't had any app group in your app, go to the **Capability** of the main app target, turn on the `App Groups`, and click the **+** button.
+Use your app's bundle ID to create the app group.
+For example, if your app's bundle ID is `com.company.appname`, you can name your app group `group.com.company.appname.xyz`.
 You need to turn on the `App Groups` for both the main app and content extension targets.

 {% alert important %}
-`App Groups` in this context refer to Apple's [App Groups Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_application-groups) and not your Braze workspace ID.
+`App Groups` in this context refer to Apple's [App Groups Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_application-groups) and not your Braze workspace (previously app group) ID.
 {% endalert %}

 ## Step 4: Adding the Push Story framework to your app